zswitten/zswitten.github.io/_posts/2022-04-14-data-public-good.markdown

 Wikipedia isn't going to see a penny of that, though, unless their yearly donation pledge headers happen to catch Sam Altman in a generous mood.
 But of course it's not only Wikipedia the organization who is providing the value here.
 A lot (most?) of the value of Wikipedia qua dataset was created by the people who wrote the entries.

 Because of this lack of ownership and attribution, economic theory tells us that large public datasets are *massively underproduced*.
 To produce the socially optimal amount of data, every time you write a Wikipedia entry or write an answer on Stack Overflow, you should earn royalties equal to the expected improvement of all the models trained on what you wrote, multiplied by the value of that improvement to all the users of those models.

+Aside from being underproduced, data is also tragically *undershared*.
+I know a biologist who's into ML who got fed up with trying to get the data in a paper by email and wrote an image-processing script to scrape it directly from the pixels of the tables in the PDF.
+In general academics have little incentive to share their data.
+It can be a lot of work and there's not much in it for them.
+People talk about this in terms of the "replication crisis" but it also slows down new work.

+The creators of ImageNet [almost gave up](https://qz.com/1034972/the-data-that-changed-the-direction-of-ai-research-and-possibly-the-world/) because they didn't have the budget to pay undergrads to label it.
+Only the existence of Amazon Mechanical Turk allowed the project to be completed.
+In retrospect, given how much ImageNet galvanized the field of computer vision, it clearly would have been worth creating ImageNet even if the professors had to label it all themselves.
+Imagine if someone had the foresight to subsidize its creation earlier.

 ## Measuring the impact of a dataset
 **Your calorie values may be higher or lower depending on your data needs**